David M. Schrier, M.D. Mile High Oncology, Englewood

 Erica holds a Masters in Counseling Psychology, specializing in Creative Expression.
 She works from a toolbox of non-profit administrative experience, event production, volunteer and staff management, community arts and counseling.
 Erica is dedicated to Ray of Hope’s simple and impactful mission of easing the financial burden on cancer patients with dignity and humanity, making a tangible difference in the lives of Coloradans in need.
-She has been stewarding Ray of Hope’s grants program since 2012, as well as coordinating special events and supporting the strategic development of the organization.
-She is also the creative director of That Which Is Most Beautiful: A Community Labyrinth.
+She stewarded Ray of Hope’s grants program from 2012 through Spring 2017, as well as coordinating special events and supporting the strategic development of the organization.
+She currently coordinates special events and provides administrative support for Ray of Hope from her home in Portland, Oregon.
+She is the creative director of the community art project That Which Is Most Beautiful: A Community Labyrinth.